tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the ticket age from the "obfuscated_ticket_age" parameter.

 There are several potential sources of error that make an exact measurement of time difficult.
-Variations in client and server clocks are likely to be minimal, outside of gross time corrections.
+Variations in client and server clock rates are likely to be minimal, though potentially with gross time corrections.
 Network propagation delays are most likely causes of a mismatch in legitimate values for elapsed time.
 Both the NewSessionTicket and ClientHello messages might be retransmitted and therefore delayed, which might be